PiCK

 Forecast Trend Report by Period

-Polymarket faces review as betting-style prediction market
+Polymarket faces scrutiny as a betting-style prediction market

-South Korean watchdog probes gambling and legal violations
+Regulator examines potential gambling and legal violations

-"It could be pushed out of the Korean market"
+"There is a possibility it could be pushed out of the Korean market"

 This article appeared on the Bloomingbit website at 3:05 p.m. on May 21, 2026.

-Industry participants say the commission's review could lead to tougher measures in South Korea, including a block on access to Polymarket.
-Jin Hyun-soo, managing partner at Decent Law Firm, told Bloomingbit that the commission could block access if Polymarket offers Korean-language services or conducts business activities in South Korea.
-If the platform continues operating without reviewing domestic regulations, it could effectively be pushed out of the Korean market, he said.
+Industry participants say the commission’s review could result in tougher measures in South Korea, including blocking access to Polymarket.
+Jin Hyun-soo, managing partner at Decent Law Firm, told Bloomingbit that access could be blocked under the authority of the Korea Communications Standards Commission if Polymarket provides Korean-language services or conducts business in South Korea.
+If the company continues operating without reviewing domestic regulations, it could effectively be forced out of the Korean market, he added.

 Doohyun Hwang